FranckVE/generator-wean-easy/README.md

 The MIT License

-Copyright (c) 2014, Christian Nwamba
+Copyright (c) 2015, Franck Vermeulen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation